open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/go-grpc.md

 ## Overview

-In this tutorial we'll be walking through how to use `buf` to generate Go client bindings for the Enterprise OPA gRPC API, and then dynamically update and query live data from Enterprise OPA over gRPC.
+In this tutorial we'll be walking through how to use `buf` to generate Go client bindings for the EOPA gRPC API, and then dynamically update and query live data from EOPA over gRPC.
 To demo that functionality, we'll need to complete the following:

-- Generate the [Enterprise OPA gRPC API](https://github.com/StyraInc/enterprise-opa/tree/main/proto) client bindings.
+- Generate the [EOPA gRPC API](https://github.com/StyraInc/enterprise-opa/tree/main/proto) client bindings.
 - Create the policy and configuration data for the example.
 - Create the Go client program.
-- Run the client program and Enterprise OPA locally.
+- Run the client program and EOPA locally.

 ## Project setup

 :::note
-If you have an existing Golang project that you are integrating the Enterprise OPA gRPC definitions into, you can skip to the next step.
+If you have an existing Golang project that you are integrating the EOPA gRPC definitions into, you can skip to the next step.
 :::

 Before we get started, we will need to do some housekeeping for the Go tooling.